An official website of the United States government

 A lock (lock ) or https:// means you’ve safely connected to the .mil website.
 Share sensitive information only on official, secure websites.

-PHILIPPINE SEA (July 21, 2025) An F/A-18F Super Hornet, assigned to Strike Fighter Squadron (VFA) 2, launches from the flight deck of the Nimitz-class aircraft carrier USS Carl Vinson (CVN 70), July 21.
-The Carl Vinson, the flagship of Carrier Strike Group 1, is underway conducting routine operations in the U.S. 7th Fleet area of operations.
-(U.S. Navy photo by Mass Communication Specialist Seaman Apprentice Pablo Chavez)
+PACIFIC OCEAN (Nov.
+3, 2025) – An F/A-18F Super Hornet, assigned to Strike Fighter Squadron (VFA) 154, takes off from the flight deck of Nimitz-class aircraft carrier USS Theodore Roosevelt (CVN 71), Nov.
+3. Theodore Roosevelt, flagship of Carrier Strike Group (CSG) 9, is underway in the U.S. 3rd Fleet area of operations conducting advanced training to bolster strike group readiness and capability.
+(U.S. Navy photo by Mass Communication Specialist Seaman Apprentice Tyler Harstad)

 Guidance-Card-Icon Dept-Exclusive-Card-Icon